 - Lab Hours - All day students will spend designated hours each week with infants, toddlers, or preschoolers at the Child and Family Development Center (CFDC) campus lab school while taking early childhood classes.
-These hours will be considered a component of class participation.
-The practicum site may act as the lab for EC classes taken concurrently with practicum.
+These hours will be considered a component of class participation and additional lab use fee applies.
+The practicum site may act as the lab for ECE classes taken concurrently with practicum.

 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file for employees and others who regularly work in child care centers.
 Upon acceptance into the program, students must complete this paperwork before they participate with the children at the CDFC.
 This paperwork includes:

 - a complete set of electronic fingerprints completed by the Department of Safety;